 A description of existing wastewater and drainage systems (i.e., stormwater) for each of the three Towns are described below.
 This summary includes: 1) characterization of their existing wastewater and drainage infrastructure; and 2) characterization of inputs and outputs from the infrastructure systems.
-Appendix E: Septic System Maps for Exeter, Stratham, and Newfields includes draft maps for each community.
+Error!
+Reference source not found. includes draft maps for each community.